ankitjena/graphql-cli-graphback-plugin/README.md

 npm i -g graphql-cli-graphback-plugin
 ```
 ## Usage
 Installing the plugin exposes the [commands](https://graphback.dev/docs/commands) of Graphback.
-All the commands are prefixed with `backend`.
-For example `graphql backend init` is the equivalent of `graphback init`.
+All the commands are prefixed with `backend-`.
+For example `graphql backend-init` is the equivalent of `graphback init`.

 ### `graphql backend-init`
 The command will guide you through a series of questions - choosing a template, bootstraping model, selecting preferred database - and setup your project for you.

 ```
-graphql backend init <project name>
+graphql backend-init <project name>
 ```

 ### `graphql backend-generate`